small-logo

 • Insights & News

-Ben is an accomplished antitrust attorney with extensive experience in both public service and private practice.
-He most recently served as Counsel to the Assistant Attorney General in the U.S. Department of Justice’s Antitrust Division, where he advised senior leadership on civil enforcement matters across sectors such as defense, transportation, energy, and agriculture.
-He led the Section 8 enforcement program and contributed to major cases, including United States v.
+Ben is an accomplished antitrust attorney who brings significant government and private practice experience to complex investigations and litigation.
+He most recently served as Counsel to the Assistant Attorney General in the U.S. Department of Justice’s Antitrust Division, where he advised senior leadership on civil enforcement across sectors such as defense, transportation, energy, agriculture, and telecommunications.
+At DOJ he oversaw the Section 8 enforcement program and contributed to major cases, including United States v.
 Visa and United States v.
 Amex GBT, et al.

 Ben also worked as a Trial Attorney in the Division’s Media, Entertainment, and Communications Section.
-There, he led investigations of potentially anticompetitive mergers and conduct, including a high-profile case involving NCAA rules and a complex ed-tech platform merger.
+There, he led investigations of potentially anticompetitive mergers and conduct, including a high-profile matter involving NCAA rules and a complex ed-tech platform merger.
 He also played a key role in United States v.
 Booz Allen Hamilton and United States v.
-Assa-Abloy, earning multiple Assistant Attorney General Awards.
+Assa-Abloy, earning multiple Assistant Attorney General Awards for his contributions to the trial teams.

-Earlier in his career, Ben served as an Attorney Adviser at the U.S. International Trade Commission, supporting Chief Administrative Law Judge Clark S. Cheney on intellectual property investigations.
-He began his legal practice at Kellogg, Hansen, Todd, Figel & Frederick, where he litigated antitrust and IP cases for U.S. and Japanese clients.
+Earlier in his career, Ben served as an Attorney Adviser at the U.S. International Trade Commission, supporting Chief Administrative Law Judge Clark S. Cheney on intellectual property investigations, drafting substantive recommendations on complex procedural and merits issues.
+He began his career in private practice at a litigation boutique, where he litigated antitrust and intellectual property disputes for U.S. and Japanese clients, building trial-ready records in matters involving cutting-edge questions at the intersection of competition and intellectual property.

 Key Matters

-• In re Dealer Management Systems Antitrust Litigation, 1:18-cv-00864 (N.D. ) – Represented class and individual plaintiffs in complex antitrust multi-district litigation with copyright, DMCA, theft of trade secrets, and computer fraud counterclaims.
+• Represending class and individual plaintiffs in complex antitrust multi-district litigation with copyright, DMCA, theft of trade secrets, and computer fraud counterclaims.
+In re Dealer Management Systems Antitrist Litigation, 1:18-cv-00864 (N.D.
+III.)

-• Steuben Foods, v.
-Shibuya Hoppmann Corp., 1:10-cv-00781 (W.D.N.Y.) – Defended a Japanese manufacturer of industrial filling machines for low-acid packaged foods in a patent suit.
+• Defended a Japanese manufacturer of indsutrial filing machines for low-acid packaged foods in a patent suit.
+Stueben Foods, v.
+Shibuya Hoppmann Corp., 1:10-cv-00781 (W.D.N.Y.)

-• Zukerman USPS, 1:15-cv-2131 (D.D.C.)
-Represented an artist, pro bono, in a successful first amendment challenge to viewpoint discrimination in the administration of a custom postage program.
+• Represented an artist, pro bono, in a successful first amendment challenge to viewpoint discrimination in the administration of a custom postage program.
+Zukerman v.
+USPS, 1:15-cv-2131 (D.D.C.)

 Capabilities